Naked Attraction

 Naked Attraction is a British television dating game show produced by Studio Lambert and broadcast on Channel 4.
 Hosted by Anna Richardson, the show ran from 25 July 2016 until 27 March 2024, airing for seven series.
-The series' premise involved a clothed single person presented with a gallery of six nude potential partners, who are hidden behind differently colored booths that concurrently reveal themselves from the bottom up.
+The series' premise involved a clothed single person presented with a gallery of six nude potential partners, who were hidden behind differently coloured booths that concurrently revealed themselves from the bottom up.

-Two special series entitled Best Naughty Bits have aired from 18 May to 15 June 2021, and from 6 to 20 April 2022, whilst a special entitled All Out & Proud aired on 23 June 2022.
-During its run, Naked Attraction has been the subject of numerous complaints to Ofcom for its full-frontal nudity, but Ofcom declined to perform an investigation due to the lack of sexual activity and the series' timeslot.
+Two special series entitled Best Naughty Bits aired from 18 May to 15 June 2021, and from 6-20 April 2022, whilst a special entitled All Out & Proud aired on 23 June 2022.
+During its run, Naked Attraction was the subject of numerous complaints to Ofcom for its full-frontal nudity, but Ofcom declined to perform an investigation due to the lack of sexual activity and the series' late night timeslot.

-Richardson confirmed in March 2025 that there were no plans for any future series.
+Richardson confirmed in March 2025 that there were no plans for any future series of Naked Attraction.